 Before we start, I dare one of you to make a thread or a blog showcasing the exact amount of problems each episode has.
 Don't make a drinking game out of it, or you'll die of alcohol poisoning by episode 8.
 The show literally starts with the main puss ass lead walking into our Tsundere in the middle of undress, under the pretenses that she dropped something important to her, and after she claims to owe him one, she tries to incinerate him, which sets a precedent as to how badly this show will execute almost everything, like giving us horribly presented versions of already cliche back stories, or being low enough to over-sexualize a 13 year old who regularly gets slapped by her uncle in one of the most clichely and embarrassingly done cliche stories known to kids shows.
 The title is a blatant lie.
 This show has no grasp on what an asterisk is, showing hexagons instead, and there is no war, and barely any blood or death, let alone injury.
 Just to not make our OP main OP, they provide flimsy limiters that only work when he uses a specific weapon for too long, despite that he often goes past the time limit of the limiters with no problem until the match finishes, just to add on to the already sloppy writing.
 There are interesting ideas with some of the weapons, but they don't get capitalized on.
 The tournament arc has been hinted to be a tournament in which things can get deadly and bloody for competitors, but no one gets remotely injured or killed, aside from that one pointless and awkwardly done flashback scene at the very beginning.
 It fails at jobbing, or presenting a mystery, and it fails to have any semblance of compitance, and it does annoying things to preserve its harem, as well as give distasteful fan service moments for no good reason.
 Plus, if students can summon hovering screens with their hands (with no explaination) then why do they need to hold them, and why is there actual paper involved?
 This is just... ass.
 Ass writing.

 The crux of the problem here is with our harem.
 Ayato is a puss ass, poor man's Kirito, who isn't even that interesting to begin with, making Ayato one of the worst main characters I've ever seen.
-Julis is a trash tier Tsundere who plays up that trope to obnoxious degrees.
-Saya is annoyingly possessive of Ayato, Kirin has a poorly done arc, and Claudia is the only semi-interesting character of the 5, but they leave that ambiguous, probably until second season.
-The other characters are either stupid, meh, or miser potential for otherwise impressive characters, like with Irene, who is actually somewhat similar to Ragna the Bloodedge (protagonist of the Blazblue franchise and one of my favorite characters of all time) and despite stupidly presented backstory, is still the only decent, and dare I say, good character I this show.
+Julis is a trash tier Tsundere who plays up that trope to obnoxious degrees, especially when she retardedly blows up her room in an attempt to scorch him alive for the crime of accidentally seeing her in her underwear.
+Saya is annoyingly possessive of Ayato and is a mediocre deadpan loli with all the tropes you'd expect, Kirin has a poorly done arc, and Claudia is the only semi-interesting character of the 5, but they leave that ambiguous, probably until second season.
+The other characters are either stupid, meh, or missed potential for otherwise impressive characters, like with Irene, who is actually somewhat similar to Ragna the Bloodedge (protagonist of the Blazblue franchise and one of my favorite characters of all time) and despite stupidly presented backstory, is still the only decent, and dare I say, good character I this show.
 Nobody even develops much, and few characters can be considered passible.
 It also advertises a bunch of characters for season 2, but knowing Asterisk War, I doubt they'll be done right.
-No one is interesting or remotely so.
+Almost one is interesting or remotely so.
 They're all cookie cutter and boring.

 The artwork of this show is rather nice, and some for the effects can be pretty cool.
 This is an A-1 Pictures show, so that's a given.
 Unfortunately, there is some awkward CGI, and the fight scenes are so awkward.
 Sure, some fights can be borderline passible, but others are just awkward and clumsy, and the highlight of the animation is in the ED.
 Not the best by A-1 standards, especially given how much better looking Aldnoah.Zero (another A-1 pictures anime, which came before this) is overall.